PT-Enigma007/Human-Resource-Report/README.md

 # Group-4-Project
-# 📊 Sharon's Human Resource Report
+# 📊 Human Resource Report

-Welcome to the repository for **Sharon's Human Resource Report**, a data-driven analysis of employee metrics including compensation, tenure, job satisfaction, and attrition.
+Welcome to the repository for **Human Resource Report**, a data-driven analysis of employee metrics including compensation, tenure, job satisfaction, and attrition.
 This report uses visualizations and summary statistics to uncover trends and guide strategic HR decisions.

 ---